 - Students who are full time (taking more than 6 credit hours of classes) will receive wages that are exempt from FICA (Social Security and Medicare) taxes.

 - Undergraduate students taking less than 6 credit hours, and part-time Graduate students will NOT be FICA exempt.

 - Pay periods run from Monday-Sunday, and pay days will be on a bi-weekly basis paid on Fridays.

-- Checks will be mailed to local addresses on Friday, unless you have direct deposit.
+- Checks will be mailed to the local address that is listed in Homer on Friday, unless you have direct deposit.

 - If you have direct deposit, your money will be available to you on payday.
 You will not receive a pay stub, but one will be viewable to you in Parnassus.

 - If a student submits a timecard late and/or it was approved late by their supervisor(s), that timecard will be paid out in the next upcoming payroll run.

 - 2020 Payroll Schedule

 For information on viewing and understanding your payslips see the Payslips document here.